PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 In the above output, both ip `54.241.164.52`, `54.67.102.112` will work.

-If you own a DNS name, set the A record to any of the above ip.
-Otherwise you can edit `/etc/hosts` to associate ip with the DNS name.
+*If you own a DNS name*, set the A record to any of the above ip.
+Then you can skip to the step "Access the cluster".

+*If you do not own a DNS name*:
+##### Update local DNS association
+Edit `/etc/hosts` to associate above ip with the DNS name.
+##### Add Route53 private name service in VPC
+ - Open Route53 web console
+ - Create hosted zone with following config
+   - Domain name: "paddle"
+   - Type: "Private hosted zone for amazon VPC"
+   - VPC ID: <Your VPC ID>
+ - Add A record
+    - Click on the zone "paddle" just created
+    - Click the button "Create record set"
+        - Name : leave blank
+        - type: "A"
+        - Value: <kube-controller's ec2 private ip>
+ - Verify name service
+    - Connect to any instance created by kube-aws via ssh
+    - Run command "host paddle", see if the ip returned is the private ip of kube-controller

 #### Access the cluster